About The Program

 English as a New Language Minor

-Northern also offers an English as a New Language minor.
 A minor in English as a New Language allows education majors to officially earn credentials to become highly qualified to teach English learners.
-The minor aligns with the SD DOE requirements for attaining the ENL endorsement and would provide the knowledge and experience to effectively serve English learners in the general education classroom or obtain a position as an English as a Second Language teacher in a P-12 school district.
+The minor aligns with the SD DOE requirements for attaining the ENL endorsement and would provide the knowledge and experience to effectively serve English learners in the general education classroom or obtain a position as an English as a second language teacher in a P-12 school district.

 For more information about the ENL certificate or minor, offered online and on campus, contact or call 605-626-2429.
 Or, contact NSU Admissions at 605-626-2544 or .